dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

 **Accessing the Jupyterhub GUI**

-1. Verify that the Jupyterhub service is running.
+1. Login to kube control plane and verify that the Jupyterhub service is running.
 2. Find the IP address of the Jupyterhub service using: ::

         root@omnianode0000x:/usr/local# kubectl get svc -A